There are many ways we celebrate Halloween today and trick or treat is the most popular choice.

 Our children today don their costumes and run out the door with the same feeling we had as children running amok in the neighborhood on that spooky night.
-They eagerly search for their friends to hook up with, they knock on and ring the doorbells of our neighbors and excitedly yell “Trick or Treat” in anticipation of hitting the mother load of skittles, licorice and fun sized candy bars.
-But Halloween has not always been about getting the most candy and watching thirty days of slasher movies and scream fests on your favorite cable channel.
+They eagerly search for their friends to walk with, they knock on and ring the doorbells of our neighbors and excitedly yell “Trick or Treat” in anticipation of hitting the mother load of skittles, licorice and fun sized candy bars.
+But Halloween has not always been about getting the the biggest load and watching thirty days of slasher movies and scream fests on your favorite cable channel.

 In The Two Gentlemen of Verona (1593), Shakespeare mentions this practice when Speed accuses his master of “puling (whimpering) like a beggar at Hallowmas.”
 The word Halloween is first attested in the 16th century and represents a Scottish variant of the fuller All-Hallows-Even (“evening”), the night before All Hallows Day, or mass-day of all saints.